 Broken heating can damage the safety of your home.
 Seeking a housing disrepair solicitor will help you hold your landlord to account.
 In some cases, it may be the only way to ensure your landlord performs the repairs as requested.

-If your heating system in your rented accommodation is broken, you may be entitled to up to 50% of the total cost of the repair in compensation.
+If you live in a property where you pay rent but you are not the owner, then your landlord is responsible for keeping the property safe and structurally sound.
+When landlord fails to do this, you have the right to request a repair.
+When landlords do not repair important things such as broken heating, we have the right to claim compensation.
 To be eligible you must first perform your roles and responsibilities as the tenant.
 This means you must report the fault to your landlord.
 If the landlord does not respond, or responds but does not carry out the necessary repair, you can file a claim for housing disrepair.

 A housing disrepair solicitor represents you in the legal process.
 No landlord should force you to live in a house with no heat.
 This goes against your tenancy agreement, it is dangerous to your health and it breaks the law.
 Seek legal help immediately if you think your landlord is avoiding the repair costs.